Authors of section

 Evaluation of possible infection

 Presence of bacteria within an inflammatory wound exudate is definitive proof of infection.
 Often this is most readily obtained by sterile aspiration of the wound, or by exploring it surgically.
-Microscopic examination (Gram’s stain) of the exudate, and appropriate bacteriologic cultures provide evidence of bacterial presence.
+Microscopic examination (Gram stain) of the exudate, and appropriate bacteriologic cultures, provide evidence of bacterial presence.
 Most fracture infections are due to readily evident bacteria, although previous antibiotic treatment may interfere with microbiology studies.
-It has to be borne in mind, additionally, that there may be few planktonic bacteria in the wound and that most bacteria may be trapped in biofilms.
+It must be borne in mind, additionally, that there may be few planktonic bacteria in the wound, and that most bacteria may be trapped in biofilms.
 Occasionally, increasing inflammation is evident without recoverable bacteria.
 While occult infection may be the cause, the surgeon should remember that a non-infectious cause of increasing inflammation is mechanical failure of fracture fixation.
 This may also co-exist with infection.

-Systemic signs of inflammation, often associated with infection, are provided by several laboratory studies (see below).
-By themselves, none of these prove nor exclude infection.
+Systemic signs of inflammation, often associated with infection, can be identified by the following laboratory studies.
+By themselves, none of these prove nor exclude infection:

 • Serial wound examinations